vcharrie/openshift-angularjs-nodejs-mongodb-quickstart/README.md

 # faq

 ## error on deploy (quick)
-please try (custom config) way : sometimes openshift create-app failed on timeout if nojdes and/or npm dep install is too long.
+please try (custom config) way : sometimes openshift create-app failed on timeout if nodes and/or npm dep install is too long.

 ## i am behind a proxy